nanoporetech/medaka/README.md

 **Diploid variant calling**

-The diploid variant calling workflow `medaka_variant` that was historically implemented within the medaka package has been surpassed in accuracy and compute performance by other methods, it has therefore been deprecated.
+The diploid variant calling workflow that was historically implemented within the medaka package has been surpassed in accuracy and compute performance by other methods, it has therefore been deprecated.
 Our current recommendation for performing this task is to use [Clair3](https://github.com/HKU-BAL/Clair3) either directly